jkingportfolio/CI_PP3_Taco_Trailer/README.md

 ### User stories

-1. As a user, I want to <>.
+1. As a user, I want to be provided with clear instructions throughout the app.
-2. As a user, I want to <>.
+2. As a user, I want to be able to view the menu.
-3. As a user, I want to be <>.
+3. As a user, I want to be able to add items to my order.
-4. As a user, I want to be <>.
+4. As a user, I want to be able to remove items from my order.
-5. As a user, I want to be <>.
+5. As a user, I want to be able to preview an order.
-6. As a user, I want to be <>.
+6. As a user, I want to be able to cancel an unplaced order.
-7. As a user, I want to be able to <>.
+7. As a user, I want to be able to place an order.
-8. As a user, I want to be able to <>.
+8. As a user, I want to be shown a receipt.
-9. As a user, I want to be able to <>.
+9. As a user, I want to be able to exit the app.
-10. As a user, I want to be able to <>.
-11. As a user, I want to be able to <>.

 ### Site Owner Stories

-12. As the site owner, I want <>.
+12. As the site owner, I would want users to be greeted with a welcome message to give a friendly feel to the app.
-13. As the site owner, I want <>.
+13. As the site owner, I would want to be able to access a password locked admin area.
-14. As the site owner, I would want the user to <>.
+14. As the site owner, I would want to be able to access all previous order records.
-15. As the site owner, I would not want the user to have to result in using the browser back button to navigate back to the site if a 404 error occurs.
+15. As the site owner, I would want to be able to access a list of pending orders.
-16. As the site owner, I would want <>.
-17. As the site owner, I want users to be greeted with a welcome message to give a friendly feel to the site.
+16. As the site owner, I would not want the user to have to restart the app due to bugs in the code.

 ## Design